wirc-sjsu/firebench/docs/content.md

 ### Sensors confidence interval

+- `CS505_cl`: Compute the half-width of the confidence interval for measurement error of the Campbell Scientific CS505 Fuel Moisture Sensor.
 - `CS506_cl`: Compute the half-width of the confidence interval for measurement error of the Campbell Scientific CS506 Fuel Moisture Sensor.

 ### Sub-models utils